Luk Van Wassenhove: Work

 Professor Van Wassenhove's work has covered a wide range of topics.
 His work on manufacturing and operational excellence has centered largely on understanding how to create operating environments that facilitate learning and the evolution of best practices.
 In his 2003 Harvard Business Review article with Daniel Guide he explored the challenges of managing a "reverse supply chain" in which manufacturers take back used products and repurpose them.
-He pursued this theme further in two books, and, looking in detail at the key differences between managing these types of supply chains and managing regular supply chains.
+He pursued this theme further in two books, looking in detail at the key differences between managing these types of supply chains and managing regular supply chains.
 More recently, his work has focused on managing humanitarian logistics.
 In his 2009 book with Rolando Tomasini he explored the challenges of creating logistics capabilities for situations of high uncertainty in terms of timing and location.
 Professor Van Wassenhove has also explored issues around project management and in a 2008 article for Harvard Business Review argued that experience could paradoxically be a disadvantage in managing complex projects with significant time lags between cause and effect.